 How the software fits into existing system landscape?

-Why the technologies were chosen?
+Why were the technologies chosen?
 What's the overall structure of the system?

-Where the components are deployed at runtime?
+Where are the components deployed at runtime?
 How do the components communicate?
 How and where to add new functionality?
 What common patterns and principles are used?
 How the interfaces with other systems work?
 How security/scalability/... has been achieved?